KTH-dESA/SDGs-IAE-Framework/README.md

 # SDGs-IAE-Framework
 Sustainable Development Goals impact assessment framework for energy projects (SDGs- IAE)

-Reference as: Castor, J.; Bacha, K.; Fuso Nerini, F. SDGs in action: A novel framework for assessing energy projects against the Sustainable Development Goals.
+**Reference as**: Castor, J.; Bacha, K.; Fuso Nerini, F. SDGs in action: A novel framework for assessing energy projects against the Sustainable Development Goals.
 Energy Research and Social Sciences, 2020

-Note: The tool can be download and used for non commercial purposes and it is the excel file dowloadable at this page: SDGs-IAE Framework - Version n.n.xlsm
+**Note**: The tool can be download and used for non commercial purposes and it is the excel file dowloadable at this page: SDGs-IAE Framework - Version n.n.xlsm

 ## FEEDBACK:
 please use the ´issues´ function above to comment, ask for further developments, upload applications of the tool with comments and questions, or to propose modifications.